Skip to Main Content

 If you're concerned about a teen in your life, don't hesitate to reach out for help.
 With the right support, they can get through this tough time and emerge stronger than ever.

-Many families seeking therapy for their teen or child are faced with a lot of choices, one being if the parents participate.
-One of the first decisions that need to be made is what type of therapy will be best for the family.
+Many families seeking therapy for their teen or child are faced with a lot of choices, one being whether or not the parents participate.
+One of the first decisions that needs to be made is what type of therapy will be best for the family.
 There are many different types of family therapy, each with its own advantages and disadvantages.
-Some of the most common types of group therapy include systemic therapy, Cognitive Behavior Therapy, and Solution-focused therapy.
-Therapists who specialize in working with families can help to create an environment that is conducive to healing and growth.
-A family therapist can be a valuable tool for helping families to overcome challenges and grow closer together.

 Starting therapy can help with such areas as:

-• Ongoing Power Struggles
+• Ongoing power struggles

 • Defiance

-• Behavioral Issues
+• Behavioral issues

 • Communication

-• Connections and A Deeper Understanding
+• Connections and a deeper understanding

-• Sibling Rivalry
+• Sibling rivalry

-• Family Conflicts
+• Family conflicts

 • Trauma